HdrHistogram/HdrHistogram/README.md

 low [and ultimately configurable] loss in accuracy when compared to performing the same analysis directly on the potentially infinite series of sourced data values samples.

-Internally, AbstractHistogram data is maintained using a concept somewhat similar to that of floating point number representation: Using an exponent a (non-normalized) mantissa to support a wide dynamic range at a high but varying (by exponent value) resolution.
-AbstractHistogram uses exponentially increasing bucket value ranges (the parallel of the exponent portion of a floating point number) with each bucket containing a fixed number (per bucket) set of linear sub-buckets (the parallel of a non-normalized mantissa portion of a floating point number).
-Both dynamic range and resolution are configurable, with highestTrackableValue controlling dynamic range, and numberOfSignificantValueDigits controlling resolution.

 An common use example of HdrHistogram would be to record response times in units of microseconds across a dynamic range stretching from 1 usec to